 What Does Cottage Cheese Taste Like?

-Cottage cheese has been around for more than 7000 years!
+Cottage cheese has been around for more than a long time many years!
 It’s theorized that the first discovery of cottage cheese involved using milk and salt to create a gelatinous skin, known as curd, around the cheese.

 Although the process has changed dramatically, one thing remains the same.
 Cottage cheese is extremely salty, which may cause some first-timers to dread the thought of tasting it.